HrithikNambiar/SAiDL-Summer-Assignment-2020/README.md

   1. A pdf titled 4.2 CV , which is my approach towards the problem.
   2. LeNet on cifar10 and further augmentation results on accuracy. (.ipynb file )
   3. Lenet on MNIST and results of augmentation on its accuracy. (.ipynv file )
+  4. Dcgan implemented on cifar10.
+But didnt use this to check accurcay since i could not label these images.
 - The answer to 4.2 NLP (incomplete):